OSGConnect/tutorial-pegasus/README.md

 ...
 ```

-**Exercise 5:** Keep checking progress with pegasus-status.
-Once the workflow is done, display statistics with pegasus-statistics:
+**Exercise 5:** Keep checking progress with `pegasus-status`.
+Once the workflow is done, display statistics with `pegasus-statistics`:
 ```
 $ pegasus-status [wfdir]
 $ pegasus-statistics [wfdir]